 Part of the beauty of this journey of discovery lies in the element of surprise.
 It’s impossible to remember everything lost until it’s been found again.
 Most of us simply adapt, thinking that a compromised state of functioning is normal.
 But this is a lie, because if any part of the authentic self has been suppressed, then we are actually dis-empowered.
 The lost and buried treasure of our submerged self is a place where our deepest power lies.
 And to uncover the treasure again is to reclaim our natural inborn spiritual power.

 My Tango dancing journey has been stripping away defensive masks that no longer serve me.
 These are masks that conceal the inner Lover-Goddess.
 She is rising to the surface and coming into new and fuller life.
 On the dance floor, this new life is nothing more than pure energetic expression.
-(In the bedroom is another story!).
-But even in the “tame” context of the dance floor, I have found that she can sometimes be very frightening to both men and women alike.
+But yet, I have found that she can sometimes be very frightening to people.
 It’s nothing the Lover-Goddess “does” or “says.”
 It’s just her mere presence.
-And the more her presence shows up, the more others become uncomfortable.
-I have silently witnessed in fascination as the Lover-Goddess presence has plunged my male dance partners into their submerged shame.
-And I’ve also witnessed this same presence unleash female onlookers into negativity.
-In witnessing other people’s shame and jealousy, I discover how to hold space for my own deep shame and jealously.
+And the more her presence shows up, the more others sometimes become uncomfortable.
+This is because she mirrors the shadows and gifts within them as well.
+I have silently witnessed in fascination as the Lover-Goddess presence has plunged people into their submerged negativity or shame, or elevated them into their sublime presence.
+In witnessing this process, I discover how to hold space for my own deep shame and negativity.
 I am practicing how to look at these shadows more clearly and perceive them without rejection.
 I am learning how to hold them with love and compassion and allow them to express themselves like the children they are.
 I am setting them free by allowing them to have a long-awaited voice.
 And in doing so, I am peeling back my own layers of untruth and attempting to be delivered into my most outrageously beautiful truth!
 And I no longer care who doesn’t understand it……………..